Milo Yiannopoulos Pedophilia Comments Cost Him Book Deal And CPAC Role

 — Zach Reynolds (@ghosthoffa) February 20, 2017

 Later, Yiannopoulos amends his statements in an attempt to rewrite history, claiming he meant “age of consent” rather than “13-years-old.”
-He claimed that he used the age of 13 as an example, because that is when he says he lost his virginity to an older partner.
+He claimed that he used the age of 13 as an example because that is when he says he lost his virginity to an older partner.

 “I do not advocate for illegal behavior.
 I explicitly say on the tapes that I think the current age of consent is ‘about right.’
 I do not believe sex with 13-year-olds is okay.
 When I mentioned the number 13, I was talking about the age I lost my own virginity.”